ED-Copilot: Reduce Emergency Department Wait Time with Language Model Diagnostic Assistance: Introduction

-Experiments on \benchmark\ show that \method\ is not only more accurate than state-of-the-art tree models trained on laboratory test results for both outcomes, but does so while using significantly fewer tests. \method~halves time cost of laboratory testing from four hours to two hours.
-Minimizing number of lab tests also has the benefit of reducing financial cost.
+Experiments on \benchmark\ show that \method\ outperforms state-of-the-art tree models while halving time-costs of laboratory testing from four hours to two hours.
+Reducing the number of laboratory tests also has the benefit of reducing financial cost.
 We also perform ablation studies to confirm the benefits of our feature linearization technique and the bio-medical pre-trained language model backbone.

-Our analyses confirmed the necessity of a personalized cost-effective diagnostic assistant.
-Non-personalized cost-effective methods minimize time-cost by selecting laboratory groups that maximize \textit{overall} predictability.
-However, patients present differently, and require personalized care, particularly if they are at higher risk of critical outcome.
-By personalizing lab group suggestions, \method\ provides more accurate diagnostic assistance for patients with unique needs.
-Furthermore, we show that \method\ makes reasonable lab group suggestions despite results only available for tests the patient actually receives, due to the limitation of \benchmark\ being a retrospective offline benchmark.

-The main contributions of this paper are as follows. \begin{enumerate} \item We work with ED clinicians to develop \benchmark, a publicly accessible benchmark designed to advance research in ED diagnostic assistance. \item We develop \method, an RL-trained language model that enhances ED workflow by suggesting informative laboratory groups and flagging high-risk patients using a pre-trained language model backbone BioGPT. \item A myriad of experiments and analyses demonstrate that \method\ improves accuracy over state-of-the-art classifier while reducing ED wait-time by 50\%.
+Our ablation studies also investigate the effect of size of the language model backbone on prediction accuracy which indicates larger models can lead to further gain in performance.